Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 The name of a module carries _intent_ that is supposed to remain as its _content_ varies with time or with configuration.
-Humans, who like to see _things_ even where there aren't, tend to look at intent as a platonic ideal state of what the module "should" be doing;
+Humans, who like to see _things_ even where there aren’t, tend to look at intent as a platonic ideal state of what the module "should" be doing;
-but Houyhnhnms, who prefer to see _processes_, see intent as a [Schelling point](https://en.wikipedia.org/wiki/Focal%20point%20%28game%20theory%29) where the plans of sentient beings meet with the fewest coordination issues, based on which they can divide their own and each other's labor.
+but Houyhnhnms, who prefer to see _processes_, see intent as a [Schelling point](https://en.wikipedia.org/wiki/Focal%20point%20%28game%20theory%29) where the plans of sentient beings meet with the fewest coordination issues, based on which they can divide their own and each other’s labor.

 Note that a name, which denotes a fixed _intent_, may refer to varying _content_.
 Indeed, the entire point of having a name is to abstract away from those changes